NBA Power Rankings Heading into 2017 All-Star Game

 That said, he's going to play plenty.
 Or at least he should.

-In his Blazers debut against the Utah Jazz on Wednesday, Nurkic came off the bench to score 13 points and grab seven rebounds on 5-of-5 shooting from the field.
+Nurkic came off the bench to score 13 points and grab seven rebounds on 5-of-5 shooting from the field during his Blazers debut against the Utah Jazz on Wednesday.
 His plus-18 looked pretty good against Meyers Leonard's minus-30 and Ed Davis' minus-36.

 Portland is 1-5 in February, and even if it hurts to hear, moving Plumlee was the right thing to do in what's looking like a lost season.